 Yes.
 Mortgage registration (0.25% of the loan) and valuation fees apply in addition to standard transfer and registration costs.

 Government fees are mandatory and cannot be waived.
-Developers may occasionally offer promotions covering certain costs, but this does not change DLD requirements.
+Developers of popular communities, such as Lawnz by Danube, may occasionally offer promotions covering certain costs, but this does not change DLD requirements.

 The official Dubai Land Department website and authorised trustee offices publish current fee structures and any updates.